wp-plugins/tabby-responsive-tabs/readme.txt

 == Frequently Asked Questions ==

-= Why doesn't it work? =
+= Why isn't it working for me? =

-There are a few factors that may cause the plugin not to work.
+There are a few things to investigate when troubleshooting a plugin which is not working as expected:

 **Incorrectly formed shortcodes**
-If you copied &amp; pasted in the shortcodes from a web page rather than having typed them directly, it is possible that there may be artefacts such as invisible characters in the version copied.
-Correct this by deleting the shortcodes and try typing them directly instead.
+If you copied &amp; pasted in the shortcodes from a web page rather than directly typing them into the page, it is possible that there may be invisible characters in the shortcode text.
+Correct this by deleting the shortcodes and type them directly instead.

 **Plugin or theme conflicts**
 To troubleshoot whether you have a plugin or theme conflicting with he plugin, switch to a default theme such as Twenty-Thirteen.
 If the plugin starts working correctly at that point, you know that the theme is at fault.